What is a Blockchain?

 Metamask: GEEQ Staking requires an ERC-20 wallet extension such as Metamask, or a compatible Web 3 wallet which will automatically link to our staking contracts.
 This is the wallet address you will contribute from and where your earned rewards will be distributed upon withdrawal.

-Once the staking pools are opened, a progress bar will be updated daily to show how much the contract has been filled.
-If you wish to know the exact percentage, please click through to the contract.
+Once the staking pools are opened, they will continue to stay open until they are filled or the 2 week contribution window ends, whichever comes first.
+If you wish to know the exact percentage of the pool that is filled, please click through to the contract.

 Full Maturity